-- Highs: Good card machine selection.
+- Pros: Good card machine selection.
 24/7 support.
 Merchant portal.
 Online payment options.
 Next-day payout option.

-- Lows: Contract lock-in.
+- Cons: Contract lock-in.
 Fees can be high for small businesses.
 Not transparent about pricing.
 Customer support issues.

-- Choose if: You want a full card payment package from the same provider and consistently have a high sales volume.
+- Choose if: You want a full card payment package directly from a card processor and consistently have a high sales volume.

 What is Elavon?